Making Decisions

 - Generate possible solutions

-- Evaluate each solution against your threshold
+- Evaluate each solution against the threshold

 - If threshold is met and search time remains: assess whether continuing the search is worth the cost